SQream/sqream_docs/data_ingestion/inserting_data.rst

      -
      -
      -
-     - ✓ [#f4]_
+     - Supported [#f4]_

 * If a Parquet file has an unsupported type like ``enum``, ``uuid``, ``time``, ``json``, ``bson``, ``lists``, ``maps``, but the data is not referenced in the table (it does not appear in the :ref:`SELECT` query), the statement will succeed.
 If the column is referenced, an error will be thrown to the user, explaining that the type is not supported, but the column may be ommited.

 Best Practices for ORC
 --------------------------------

-* ORC files are loaded through :ref:`external_tables`.
+* ORC files are loaded through :ref:`foreign_tables`.
 The destination table structure has to match in number of columns between the source files.

 * ORC files support predicate pushdown.
 When a query is issued over ORC files, SQream DB uses ORC metadata to determine which stripes in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of 10,000 rows.

 Type Support and Behavior Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* ORC files are loaded through :ref:`external_tables`.
+* ORC files are loaded through :ref:`foreign_tables`.
 The destination table structure has to match in number of columns between the source files.

 * The types should match to some extent within the same "class" (see table below).